jyi/casino/SimAPR/README.md

 Therefore, the header should be: `def select_patch_tbar_<new_algorithm>(state: MSVState) -> RecoderPatchInfo`.

 ### Implementation of Patch Tree
 The data structures of Patch Tree are implemented in [core.py](./core.py).
+If you need additional data structures (e.g. list or dict), just add them in these classes.

 The root of the tree is `MSVState`.
 Every files are stored in `MSVState.file_info_map`.
 The keys are file name, and the values are `FileInfo`.